-The Rugvin foundation performed many studies to porpoises in the Eastern Scheldt over the past years (since 2009).
+The Rugvin foundation performed many studies to porpoises in the Eastern Scheldt since 2009, like the Harbour porpoise Photo ID project.
 Due to this it is known that nearby the jetty of Zierikzee porpoises are often spotted.
-This porpoise hotspot even is one of the best and easy accessible places to spot porpoise in the Netherlands/Europe!
+This porpoise hot spot even is one of the best and easy accessible places to spot porpoise in the Netherlands/Europe!

-Studio Porpoise allows visitors to listen to life recording sounds of porpoises swimming nearby, from a distance of several hundred meters.
-This means you can watch and listen to the animals that project their sounds (echolocation/sonar) to find their way, catch preys and communication.
+Studio Porpoise allows visitors to listen to live recording sounds of porpoises swimming nearby, from a distance of several hundred meters.
+This means you can watch and listen to the animals that project their sounds (echolocation clicks) to find their way, catch preys and communication.